tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/Overview.md

 ### 🔌 **Adapters**

 Integration points between the domain and external systems (REST APIs, databases, message queues).

-### 📦 **Value Objects**

-Model your domain with appropriate object types that reflect business concepts.

-## 🚀 About Quarkus

-This workshop uses **[Quarkus](https://quarkus.io)**, a modern Java framework designed for cloud-native applications.
-Quarkus provides several advantages for this workshop:

 ## 🗺️ Module Structure